Petro Poroshenko: Return to parliament

-2014 Ukrainian revolution
+2014 Revolution of Dignity

 Poroshenko actively and financially supported the Euromaidan protests between November 2013 and February 2014, leading to an upsurge in his popularity, although he did not participate in negotiations between then President Yanukovych and the Euromaidan parliamentary opposition parties Batkivshchyna, Svoboda and UDAR.

 In an interview with Lally Weymouth, Poroshenko said: "From the beginning, I was one of the organizers of the Maidan.
 My television channel — Channel 5 — played a tremendously important role. ...
 At that time, Channel 5 started to broadcast, there were just 2,000 people on the Maidan.
 But during the night, people went by foot — seven, eight, nine, 10 kilometers — understanding this is a fight for Ukrainian freedom and democracy.
 In four hours, almost 30,000 people were there."
 The BBC reported, "Mr Poroshenko owns 5 Kanal TV, the most popular news channel in Ukraine, which showed clear pro-opposition sympathies during the months of political crisis in Kiev."

 Poroshenko refused to join the Yatseniuk Government (although he introduced his colleague Volodymyr Groysman, the mayor of Vinnytsia, into it), nor did he join any of the two newly created parliamentary factions Economic Development and Sovereign European Ukraine.

 On 24 April 2014, Poroshenko visited Luhansk, at the time not controlled by Ukrainian authorities.
 Just like previously in Crimea he was met by a blockade of hundreds of pro-Russian locals at Luhansk Airport.
 Poroshenko later claimed: "When I traveled to Luhansk Oblast, my car was fired at and there was an attempt to take our entire group hostage."